Yonyar/DTech-HW/ESP32/README.md

 ```

 ### Solve Conecction Issues
-Automatic connection after reboot the device and also other attemps if connection fail.
+We want the device to reconnect automatically after reboot or if the connection fails.
-> We need to stay always connected!
-It's important to think about ways to avoid network issues.
+> 🔗 It’s important to always stay connected — think about strategies to avoid network interruptions.

 ```cpp
 void reconnect() {